PleaseStateTheNatureOfYourInquiry/GeneralToolsForScientists/README.md

   sys.path.append ('/SomeWhereOnYourMachine/GeneralTools/PyQtInformationDialog')
   ```

-If you run Python straight from the command line, then on a Mac you need to add the following lines to .zprofile (or .bashrc or similar):
+If you run Python straight from the command line, and if you are on a Mac, then you need to add the following lines to the .zprofile (or .bashrc or similar) file:

 ```
 export PYTHONPATH="/SomeWhereOnYourMachine/GeneralTools/DataTools:$PYTHONPATH"